lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 10. mapsheet_swissALTI3D_hs_epsg2056.tif: Hillshade derived from digital elevation model raster data.
 Only used for visualisation

 All input data have to be saved in the current Matlab path or have to be registered in a Matlab search path.

 ***
+USED FUNCTIONS:
+The functions used in the routine are listed below and are stored at:
+*your_rootpath*\Orientation_Thickness_Extraction_Geol_Maps_Repository\1_used_functions\

+1_thickness_extr_nibourel2022

+This folder contains functions which were developed for the thickness extraction routine (these functions are modified TIE functions, Rauch et al., 2019, reference appended below)
+* extractTRACEnew.m
+* loadBedrocknew.m
+* loadTectonew.m
+* visOrientMeasnew.m

+2_TIE_functions_rauch2019

+Functions from TIE, Rauch et al. (2019), reference appended below
+* GENERALfunctions (TIE, Rauch et al., 2019, reference is appended below)
+* LOADfunctions (TIE)
+* TRACEfunctions (TIE)
+* TRACEvisualize (TIE)

+3_moment_of_inertia_fernandez2005

+* intertia.m the function from Fernandez (2005) is used for the extraction of the orientation information, reference appended below

+4_other_existing_matlab_functions

+This folder contains other not built-in Matlab functions
+* turbo.m includes a colormap used in the study

+***
 ORGANISATION OF DOCUMENTS: